Representation theory of the stabilizer subgroup of the point at infinity in Diff(S^1): First and Second cohomologies of

-and to use mathematical induction. \end{proof} \end{lem} \begin{rmk} In proposition 3.2 of \cite{weiner} it is claimed that $[\mathcal{K},\mathcal{K}] = \mathcal{K}$ where $\mathcal{K}$ is the central extension of $\mathcal{K}_0$ defined in the introduction of the present paper.
+\begin{rmk} In proposition 3.2 of \cite{weiner} it is claimed that $[\mathcal{K},\mathcal{K}] = \mathcal{K}$ where $\mathcal{K}$ is the central extension of $\mathcal{K}_0$ defined in the introduction of the present paper.
 It is wrong, as seen in lemma \ref{first}: $\mathcal{K}$, as well as $\mathcal{K}_0$, is not perfect.
 In the proof of \cite{weiner}, there is a sentence ``confronting what we have just obtained with (14), we get that ...'', which does not make sense.
 In accordance with this, the remark after proposition 3.6 and corollary 3.8 in that article should be corrected as to allow the difference by scalar.
 On the other hand, what is used in corollary 3.3 is only the fact that $\phi(C) = 0$ and the conclusion is not changed.
 The main results of the paper are not at all affected. \end{rmk}

 \begin{cor} $H^1(\mathcal{K}_0, \mathbb{C})$ is one dimensional.
 In particular, there is a unique (up to scalar) one dimensional representation of $\K_0$. \end{cor}

 Next we will determine the second cohomology group of $\K_0$.